 IIED has no fundraising activity and is not a grant making organisation; instead it works in collaboration with its partners, resulting in no fundraising activity and grant making disclosures being given.

-IIED invested its cash in fixed-term treasury deposits during 2019/20.
-This policy produces an acceptable rate of return while giving us flexibility to access funds.
+IIED invested its cash in fixed-term deposits during 2021/22.
+This policy produces an acceptable rate of return while giving the institute flexibility to access funds.

 Value for money statement

 Demonstrating value for money is ever more important for organisations using public funds.
 With aid budgets under pressure, development organisations need to show that they are efficient, that poor people's lives are actually improving, and that the environment is protected.
 Read our value for money statement on our Publications Library.

 Swedish International Development Cooperation Agency (Sida)